mnrn/graph/readme.md

 ## Overview
 There is a graph algorithm program collection written in C++.
-It is written perfectly for learning, self-righteous comments are conspicuous.
+**It is written for learning, self-righteous comments are conspicuous.**

 Update it regularly.